katsuragawaa/subscribe/README.md

 ## Subscribe challenge

-You don't need to download the repo to run locally, just:
+It can be run without downloading the repo with:

 ```
 npx subscribe-challenge